giaphattram/Udacity-Data-Streaming/README.md

-Project Overview
-In this project, you will be provided with a real-world dataset, extracted from Kaggle, on San Francisco crime incidents, and you will provide statistical analyses of the data using Apache Spark Structured Streaming.
-You will draw on the skills and knowledge you've learned in this course to create a Kafka server to produce data, and ingest data through Spark Structured Streaming.

 Step 3 - Questions
 1. How did changing values on the SparkSession property parameters affect the throughput and latency of the data?